Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Introduction

 \subsection{Our results}

-The first main contribution of our paper is the proof of~\cref{con:Mauk} with a slightly worse multiplicative factor.
+The first main contribution of this paper is the proof of~\cref{con:Mauk} with a slightly worse multiplicative factor.

 \begin{theorem} Let $n\geq 1$ be an integer and let $F(n)$ be the random variable whose value is the number of faces in a random embedding of the complete graph $K_n$.
-The expected value of $F(n)$ is at most $23\ln n$.
-For $n$ sufficiently large ($n\ge e^{e^{16}}$) the multiplicative constant is even better, namely:
+The expected value of $F(n)$ is at most $10\ln n+2$.
+For $n$ sufficiently large ($n\ge e^{e^{16}}$) the multiplicative constant can be improved to give a better bound:

 \end{theorem}